mastropi/Git/git-readme.txt

 	Use:
 	git branch -f <branch> <new-tip-commit>

-	where <new-tip-commit> can be a branch name or the hashcode referencing the branch.
+	where <new-tip-commit> can be a branch name or the hashcode referencing the branch, and can be a remote branch.

 	Ex:
 	git branch -f master daniel
+	git branch -f master origin/master
+	(the second case is useful when e.g. we want to go BACK from master to an origin/master branch which is behind it --i.e. in the past)

 	Notes:
 	- option -f means "force".
 From the documentation: